PegasusSimulator/PegasusSimulator/docs/source/setup/installation.rst

         cd extensions

         # Run the pip command using the built-in python interpreter
-        ISAACSIM_PYTHON -m pip install --editable pegasus.simulator
+        $ISAACSIM_PYTHON -m pip install --editable pegasus.simulator

 We use the ``--editable`` flag so that the content of the extension is linked instead of copied.
 After this step, you should be able to run the python standalone examples inside the ``examples`` folder.

 .. note::
-    If you want to use Ardupilot with PegasusSimulator, please refer to the `ArduPilot documentation <features/ardupilot.rst>`__ to use this experimental feature.
+    If you want to use Ardupilot with PegasusSimulator, please refer to the `ArduPilot documentation <../features/ardupilot.html>`__ to use this experimental feature.
 If you don't know what Ardupilot is, you can safely ignore this.

 Installing PX4-Autopilot
 ------------------------